JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

   start destinations even if they are unavoidable for a new user, think about the primary workflow.-->
 <!-- Android introduces this concept, but in our docs there is no use for it so far.
 Maybe later on. -->

-* A user's path in the app is represented as a stack of destinations, or _back stack_.
+* The app represents a user's path as a stack of destinations, or _back stack_.
     By default, whenever the user is navigated to a new destination, that destination is added to the top of the stack.
     You can use the back stack to make the navigation more straightforward: instead of directly navigating back and forth, you can pop the current destination off the top of the stack